 We start at the far north of the country at hisotrica Umm Qais – one of the famed Decapolis League of Roman cities.
 The route winds it’s way south through the green hills, orchards and groves to Amman, taking-in Jerash and Aijloun on the way.
 After a brief stop to float and relax at the other-worldly Dead Sea, the route continues south through the Dana Biosphere Reserve, Wadi Malaga and Little Petra.

-We then have time to enjoy Petra – one of the Seven Wonders of the Modern World.
-From there, via Wadi Gseib and Wadi Aheimar we find our way to Wadi Rum.
-The fantastic scenery here has played host to locations for Star Wars, Indiana Jones, The Martian and many more films and was the real-life stomping ground of Lawrence of Arabia.
-The route then takes us to our finish at Aqaba.
+We then have time to visit Petra – one of the Seven Wonders of the Modern World.
+From there, via Wadi Gseib and Wadi Aheimar we will find our way to Wadi Rum.

 Sitting at the head of the gin-clear waters of the Gulf of Aqaba, you’ll enjoy a boat trip, snorkelling over multi-coloured reefs and a startling array of marine life before your flight home from Aqaba’s King Hussein Airport.

 With thanks to Leon for some of his photos from the Jordan Trail.

 Who is Leon McCarron?